Interacting SPT phases are not Morita invariant: Introduction

 \subsection{Acknowledgements}

 I offer many thanks to my advisor Peter Teichner.
 Not only did he teach me about the James spectral sequence and checked my computations, many of the ideas on fermionic symmetry groups and the tenfold way of Freed-Hopkins presented here are originally due to him.
+I also thank the anonymous reviewer for many useful comments and helpful discussions.
 Additionally, this paper benefited from discussions with Lukas M\"uller, Bernardo Uribe and Martin Zirnbauer.
 I am grateful to the Max Planck Institute for Mathematics in Bonn where this research was carried out.